danfinn/bash-git-prompt/README.md

 # Informative git prompt for bash and fish

+I copied this for my own personal use from [here](https://github.com/magicmonty/bash-git-prompt)

 This prompt is a port of the "Informative git prompt for zsh" which you can find [here](https://github.com/olivierverdier/zsh-git-prompt)